jasonsbeer/Amiga-2000-EATX/README.md

 The internal (infernal) serial port has been removed.
 The external serial port is present with all signals.

 ### PCB and Layout
 For obvious reasons, it was necessary to move components relative to one another.
 Be sure to double check the orientation and position of all IC's before attaching.
 Components in common with the origianl Amiga 2000 have the same designation as used on the Amiga 2000.
 However, some components have been removed and others have been added with unique designations.
 The video slot has been relocated to the sixth slot position on the board.
 Zorro slots occupy positions 1-5, overlapping with 16-bit ISA slots in the first 3 positions.
 The CPU slot occupies position 7.
 It is possible to have every slot position populated simultaneously.
-This project makes use of a 4 layer board.
-This solved many issues related to real estate on the smaller EATX footprint.
+This project uses a 4 layer board.

 ### ATX Power
 The original Amiga 2000 power supply is not supported.
-New ATX 24-pin power supplies are supported with -5V being supplied on board via a voltage regulator.
+ATX 24-pin power supplies are supported with -5V being supplied on board via a voltage regulator.
 The power switch header is positioned near the power socket on the board.

 ### External Reset Switch
 The computer can be reset via CTRL-Amiga-Amiga on an Amiga keyboard or via the reset switch found on ATX computer cases.
 The reset switch header is found near XXXXXXXX.
 The external reset switch is valuable for when an Amiga keyboard is not available.

 ### Real Time Clock
 The real time clock (RTC) has been changed to the RTC-62423.
-This RTC has a built in crystal does not need adjustment.
+This RTC has a built in crystal and does not need adjustment.
 This makes it ideal for projects such as this.
 In the Amiga, the RTC is written and read by 4 address and 4 data lines.
 Unfortunately, there are no direct "modern" replacements this type of bus connected RTC.
 As such, this is among the legacy IC's that must be obtained.
 It is readily available and reasonably priced where these type of legacy IC's are sold.

 ## What has not changed?
 ### Most External Ports